Tuesday, February 28, 2023

 Class Modifications: Buccaneer

-The class is per Skull & Bones, but with the following modifications:
+The buccaneer class is used as presented in Skull & Bones, with the following modifications:

 Class: Bokor